gem/oq-engine/doc/adv-manual/hazard.rst

 infrastructure.
 Let's say it takes 4 days to run.
 How do you proceed to reduce it?

-The first thing that comes to mind is to reduce the `area_source_discretization` parameter, since the calculation (as most calculations) is dominated by area sources.
-For instance, if we could double it (say from 10 km to 20 km) we expect to reduce the calculation time from 4 days to just 1 day, a definite improvement.
+The first thing that comes to mind is to tune the ``area_source_discretization`` parameter, since the calculation (as most calculations) is dominated by area sources.
+For instance, by doubling it (say from 10 km to 20 km) we would expect to reduce the calculation time from 4 days to just 1 day, a definite improvement.

 But how do we check if the results are still acceptable?
 Also, how we check that in less than 4+1=5 days?
 As we said before we have to reduce